p15zerv/site-gr-bib-helpers/README.md

 # site-gr-bib-helpers
 Helper for ioniodi/site-gr that provides alternatives to bibtex format for bibliography.
 This repository contains three python3 scripts that convert a `.bib` file to different formats.
-This `.bib` file contains data about books recommended by university course, which have been scraped from [Eudoxus](https://eudoxus.gr/).
+This `.bib` file contains data about books for university courses, which have been scraped from [Eudoxus](https://eudoxus.gr/).

 All converters require the `references.bib` file to be present in the same directory.
 Any `.bib` with a similar format should be compatible.
 The converters output corresponding files into the `conversions/` folder.

 Make sure to install all of the listed requirements by running:
 ```